Business Loan Brokers Help Fund Businesses

 - The receivables come off the business owner’s balance sheet and the business owner receives almost instant cash for the receivables.

-- This enhances the value of the business when it comes to sell because buyers place a premium on steady cash flow and dislike businesses with chronically high accounts receivables.
+- This enhances the value of the business when it comes to sell because buyers place a premium on steady cash flow and dislike businesses with chronically high accounts receivable.

 Buyers Generally Do Not Assume Debt for Business Sales

 In a typical asset purchase deal, buyers form their own corporate entity and purchase the assets of the seller’s corporate entity.
-The seller is typically left with the debt of its own corporate entity and such debt is not transferred to the buyer.
+The seller is typically left with the debt of its corporate entity and such debt is not typically transferred to the buyer.
+For a stock purchase deal, the buyer purchases the seller’s corporate entity (through the purchase of company shares or membership interests) and thus automatically assumes the debt of the corporate entity.

-The parties may of course negotiate the debt in question, but a buyer normally purchases the business ‘debt free’.
+The parties may of course negotiate the debt in question, but a buyer normally purchases a business ‘debt free’.
 There are exceptions for vehicle debt and debt associated with large pieces of equipment, which are more commonly transferred to the buyer.
-The valuation of the business (as communicated to the buyer by a competent business broker) should disclose whether the asking price includes debt that the buyer is being asked to assume.
+The information disclosed to a buyer should mention whether the asking price includes debt that the buyer is being asked to assume.
 That way there will be no surprises and a buyer can make their offer accordingly.
+The parties may then negotiate the assumption of the debt just as they negotiate other aspects of the deal.

-When determining their proceeds from a business sale, the seller of the business should always calculate what will be left over to them after the sale.
+When determining their proceeds from a business sale, the seller of the business should always calculate their net proceeds after all other costs such as attorney fees, accounting fees, broker fees, and taxes.
+If the seller does have to pay off their business debt at closing, then their net proceeds must also be reduced by this cost.
 Thus if the seller builds up a large amount of business loan debt, eventually such debt will have to be paid off when it comes time to sell the business.

 Business Debt A Short Term Solution and Caution Is Advised